LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/fundamentals.md

 We recommend really playing through as much scenarios as possible before you start using USD in production.
 Houdini is one of the best tools on the market that let's you easily concept and play around with composition.
 Therefore we will use it in our examples below.

-## Composition Editing Principles - What do we need to know before we start?
+## Composition Editing Fundamentals - What do we need to know before we start? <a name="compositionFundamentals"></a>
 Now before we talk about individual `composition arcs`, let's first focus on three different principles composition runs on.
 These three principles build on each other, so make sure you work through them in order they are listed below.
 - [List-Editable Operations](#list-editable-operations-ops)
 - [Encapsulation](#encapsulation)
 - [Layer Stack](#layer-stack)

-### List-Editable Operations (Ops)
+### List-Editable Operations (Ops) <a name="compositionFundamentalsListEditableOps"></a>
 USD has the concept of list editable operations.
 Instead of having a "flat" array (`[Sdf.Path("/cube"), Sdf.Path("/sphere")]`) that stores what files/hierarchy paths we want to point to, we have wrapper array class that stores multiple sub-arrays.
 When flattening the list op, USD removes duplicates, so that the end result is like an ordered Python `set()`.

 To make it even more confusing, composition arc list editable ops run on a different logic than "normal" list editable ops when looking at the final `composed value`.

-We take a closer look at "normal" list editable ops (and "composition" list editable ops) in our [List Editable Ops section](./listeditableops.md), on this page we'll stay focused on the composition ones.
+We take a closer look at "normal" list editable ops in our [List Editable Ops section](./listeditableops.md), on this page we'll stay focused on the composition ones.

 Alright, let's have a quick primer on how these work.
 There are three sub-classes for composition related list editable ops:
 - `Sdf.ReferenceListOp`: The list op for the `reference` composition arc, stores `Sdf.Reference` objects.